Loop Groups and QNEC: Relative entropy and QNEC

 \begin{prop} The fundamental representation of $LSU(n)$ can be extended to $H^s(S^1, SU(n))$ for any $s>1/2$.
 In particular, every positive energy representation of $LSU(n)$ extends to a positive energy representation of $H^s(S^1, SU(n))$ for $s>1/2$. \end{prop} \begin{proof} Notice that since a loop $\gamma$ in $LSU(n)$ is also a map from $S^1$ to $M_n(\C)$ then we can write $\gamma$ as a Fourier series $\gamma(z)=\sum \widehat{\gamma}_kz^k$, where $\widehat{\gamma}_k \in M_n(\C)$.
 We consider on $H$ the basis $e_j^k(z)=z^ke_j$, where $(e_j)$ is the standard basis of $\mathbb{C}^n$.
 We define $M_{pq}=\widehat{\gamma}_{p-q}$ and we note that $M_\gamma e^k_j=\sum_i M_{ik} e^i_j$, so that $(e^p_i,M_\gamma e^q_j)=(e_i, M_{pq} e_j)$.
 So $M_\gamma$ is represented by a $\mathbb{Z} \times \mathbb{Z}$ matrix $(M_{pq})$ of endomorphisms.
 We have

 for $s>1/2$.
 It is easy to verify that the map $\gamma \mapsto M_\gamma \in U_P(H)$ is continuous.
-We also have that the rotation group acts on $H^s(S^1, G)$ by continuous operators (see Lemma A.3 of \cite{CDIT}).
+We also have that the rotation group acts on $H^s(S^1, G)$ by continuous operators (see Lemma A.3 of \cite{CDIT}), and by $[R_\theta,P]=0$ we have that the projective representation of $\text{Rot} $ is actually a strongly continuous unitary representation.
 Therefore, the thesis follows by the Segal quantization criterion, the complete reducibility of positive energy representations (Thm.
 9.3.1. of \cite{PS}), Proposition 2.3.3. of \cite{TL} and remarks below. \end{proof}

 \begin{prop} Let $\gamma$ be a loop in $H^1(S^1, SU(n))$.
 Pick a not dense open interval $I$ of the circle and write $\gamma = \gamma_I \gamma_{I'} $ as in \eqref{eq:split}.
 Then, in $PU(\hi)$ we have